parav01d/environment/Readme.md

-# spcfy-environment

-The project includes the development and production environment for `spcfy.id`.

 ## Requirements

 To be able to work, you need Docker and docker-compose installed on your machine.
 You also need `make` to be installed